The trap bar deadlift and the regular Olympic bar version may look identical to the untrained eye, but they’re not.

 The trap bar deadlift combines a quarter squat and a deadlift.
 When you are in the ‘trap’, you are still pulling the weight, but your back is more upright, and as a consequence, your quads are involved to a higher degree.

-Trap bar deadlifts allow you to sort of squat your deadlift.
-You can get away with having your hips a little lower.
-In contrast the regular deadlift requires you to have your hips higher since otherwise you will be in an inefficient pulling position.
+In short, trap bar deadlifts allow you to squat your deadlift.
+In contrast, the regular deadlift requires you to have your hips higher and places more stress on the posterior chain.

 What about the targeted muscles?

-The trap deadlift works your quadriceps a little more than the regular deadlift which could be a good thing, if you can’t squat.
-At the same time the Olympic bar deadlift targets the back musculature and the posterior chain (glutes + hamstrings) more.
-All of that is due to the different bio-mechanics of the lifts.
+The trap deadlift works your quadriceps a little more than the regular deadlift which could be a good thing if you can’t squat.
+Meanwhile, the Olympic bar deadlift works the back and the posterior chain more.

 Which is better?

-None.
-When it comes to exercise selection you should always evaluate the situation prior to labeling an exercise as good or bad.
-If you perform a regular deadlift, you get more back development.
+When it comes to exercise selection, you should always evaluate your current situation prior to labeling an exercise as good or bad.
+If you perform the regular deadlift, you get more back development.
 But what if your back is troublesome and you feel better doing trap bar?

 You could also combine the two versions and alternate.
-You may do trap bar deadlifts as accessory movement to the deadlift.
+You could also do trap bar deadlifts as an accessory movement to the deadlift.

 An additional bonus of doing trap bar deadlifts is that there’s no contact between your lower leg and the bar which means less shin bleeding.

-Interesting fact: One of the best deadlifters ever, Bob Peoples (above image), used the trap bar deadlift as a supplementary lift.
+Interesting fact: One of the best deadlifters ever, Bob Peoples (image above), used the trap bar deadlift as a supplementary lift.